-- Master switch turns on the battery Up for ON; Down for OFF. - Select either 1, 2 or AUTO.
+- Master switch turns on the battery in the usual fashion.
+Up for ON; Down for OFF. - Select either 1, 2 or AUTO.
 XOT has a BMS (battery management system) such that when the AUTO state is selected, it will manage the batteries in the glider for the pilot.
 Therefore AUTO is the recommended position ensuring the both batteries are discharged evenly (resulting in better short and long term battery longevity)